Skip to content

 Purpose & Scope

-The Operation module models one execution of an episodic operational task: bakeout, calibration sweep, optical alignment, beam-mode change, recovery procedure, ID maintenance, KB switching.
+The Operation module models one execution of an episodic operational task: bakeout, characterization, optical alignment, beam-mode change, recovery procedure, ID maintenance, KB switching.
 Operators register a Procedure, start it, append per-step records (setpoint applied, action performed, check verified), then close it via complete, abort, or truncate.
 Both instrument-level and facility-envelope procedures share this aggregate.

 Out of scope